 After 11 months' treatment, you can see in the photo on the right that hair now covers his entire head.

 It may take a year for the hair to recover, so it is important to persevere.
 Experience also, has taught me that “less is best” when wheatgrass is used for alopecia (and many other conditions).
-For instance, for alopecia, I would recommend it once weekly only - (a light spray only), and persevere.
+For instance, for alopecia, I would recommend it once every two weeks only - (just a light spray), and persevere.

 After 10 months treatment, mother is pleased: